Andrée Geulen: Postwar life and recognition

 After the war, Geulen became involved with the Jewish community in Belgium and maintained contact with the children with whom she had come into contact.
 She was involved in trying to reunite the hidden children with surviving family members and became actively involved in the relief organisation Aid for Israelite Victims of the War (Aide aux Israélites Victimes de la Guerre, AIVG) which supported Jewish survivors of Nazi concentration camps in Belgium.
 She became involved in activism for pacifist and anti-racist causes.
-She married Charles Herscovici, a Jewish concentration camp survivor of Roma origin, in 1948.
+She married Charles Herscovici, a Jewish concentration camp survivor of Romanian origin, in 1948.

 Geulen was recognized with the honorific Righteous Among the Nations in 1989.
 She was granted honorary Israeli citizenship in a ceremony at Yad Vashem in 2007, as part of the "Children Hidden in Belgium during the Shoah" International Conference.
 Upon accepting the honor, Geulen-Herscovici said, "What I did was merely my duty.
 Disobeying the laws of the time was just the normal thing to do."
 She received honorary citizenship of the municipality of Ixelles.

 Geulen's 100th birthday on 6 September 2021 was covered in the press in Belgium.
 The same year, a creche in Brussels was renamed in her honour.
 She died on 31 May 2022 in Ixelles.